Yejashi/obsidianNotes/Research/RAJA/General.md

 Each `RAJA::kernel` method is a template that takes an _execution policy_ type template parameter.
 - The execution policy can be an arbitrarily complex sequence of nested templates that define a kernel execution pattern.

+In its simplest form, `RAJA::kernel` takes two arguments:
+- A _tuple_ of iteration space objects
+- A lambda expression representing the kernel inner loop body.